 Why do you want to be a server?

-• Mention you enjoy the challenge of working under pressure.
+- Mention that you enjoy the challenge of working under pressure.

 How would you deal with an irate customer?

-• Mention you would note the complaint and tell the manager about the issue so the restaurant can continuously improve.
+- Mention that you would note the complaint and tell the manager about the issue so the restaurant can continuously improve.

 How do you spend your downtime?

-2. I spent time learning any new features on the menu.
+- I spent time learning about any new features on the menu.

 Why should I hire you?

-Have a second read of the job description and find key skills they are looking for and match those skills to your own.
+Have a second read of the job description to identify the key skills they are looking for, and match them to your own.
 Here is what I found after reading the job posting.

 So a possible answer to this question is: